lxc/incus/doc/howto/benchmark_performance.md

 ```{youtube} https://www.youtube.com/watch?v=z_OKwO5TskA
 ```

-The performance of your LXD server or cluster depends on a lot of different factors, ranging from the hardware, the server configuration, the selected storage driver and the network bandwidth to the overall usage patterns.
+The performance of your Incus server or cluster depends on a lot of different factors, ranging from the hardware, the server configuration, the selected storage driver and the network bandwidth to the overall usage patterns.

 To find the optimal configuration, you should run benchmark tests to evaluate different setups.

-LXD provides a benchmarking tool for this purpose.
+Incus provides a benchmarking tool for this purpose.
 This tool allows you to initialize or launch a number of containers and measure the time it takes for the system to create the containers.
 If you run this tool repeatedly with different configurations, you can compare the performance and evaluate which is the ideal configuration.